star-admin/LE3Avionics/MODULAR TESTING/ETHERNET_ADS1263_BOARD/ADS1263 DAQ TEST ESP-IDF/ADS_DAQ_2/ads_daq_test2/managed_components/espressif__arduino-esp32/libraries/WiFi/examples/WiFiScanDualAntenna/README.md

 # WiFiScan Example

-This example demonstrates how to use the WiFi library to scan available WiFi networks and print the results.
+This example demonstrates how to use the Wi-Fi library to scan available Wi-Fi networks and print the results.

 This example shows the basic functionality of the dual antenna capability.